indranildchandra/cursor-usage-vscode-extension/README.md

 ### 2. Team ID (Optional)

+**For Individual Users:** If you don't belong to any Cursor teams, you can skip this step entirely.
+The extension will automatically use your individual usage data.

-If you belong to multiple Cursor teams, you may want to specify which team to track.
+**For Team Users:** If you belong to multiple Cursor teams, you may want to specify which team to track.
 You can set this via the `Cursor Usage: Set Team ID` command or in your settings.

 - To auto-detect, leave the value empty or enter `auto`.
 The extension will use the first team it finds and cache the ID.
 - To specify a team, find its `id` in the `teams` API request in your browser's network tab and enter it.

-If you don't set a team ID, the extension will automatically use your first team.
+If you don't set a team ID, the extension will automatically try to use your first team, or fall back to individual data if no teams are found.

 ## Configuration